VasanthBalasubramaniyan/stock-data/README.md

    - Source files stored as parquet for reproducibility.

 2. **Data Transformation**
    - Used **Pandas** for cleaning and preprocessing:
-     - Renamed columns
-     - Fixed missing values
-     - Converted data types (date, numeric fields)
+     - Converted data into year-wise (date, numeric fields)
      - Ensured consistent schema for database loading

 3. **Data Storage**